-- Ensure the South Melbourne Structure Plan considers the feedback provided in Phase 1 and Phase 2 community engagement, including feedback provided on the draft vision, key directions and ideas from the South Melbourne Structure Plan Discussion Paper August 2002. - Ensure the community continues to participate in this project by providing feedback on the Draft South Melbourne Structure Plan and this Background Report.
+- Ensure the South Melbourne Structure Plan considers the feedback provided in Phase 1, Phase 2 and Phase 3 community engagement. - Ensure the community continues to participate in the implementation of the South Melbourne Structure Plan as appropriate.

 A snapshot of an evolving neighbourhood